Simple MySQL monitoring

 Performance issues often hide in unoptimized SQL.
 Jmonitor highlights Slow Queries through a clear bar chart and a list of the Top Slowest Queries, making it easy to see which requests are dragging down your application's speed.

 Instead of parsing through massive log files, you get a prioritized view of the queries that need your attention.
-Fixing these "heavy" requests is the fastest way to improve your overall user experience.
+Fixing these heavy requests is one of the most effective ways to improve overall performance.

 InnoDB pool usage monitoring